wangz1lu/CellClaw/README.md

 ⚠️ **Note:** This project is under active development.
 Some bugs may exist and will be fixed as quickly as possible.

 CellClaw is a Discord bot that lets you control remote Linux servers, HPC clusters, and workstations through natural language.
-Built for bioinformatics researchers who want to run scRNA-seq, CellChat, DEG analysis and more — without leaving Discord.
+Built for bioinformatics researchers who want to run scRNA-seq, CellChat, DEG analysis, Visualization and more — without leaving Discord.

 **Key Features:**
 - **OpenClaw Integration** — Can work as an agent within OpenClaw's Discord group chats